cityKspicyChicken/2018-/Naive_Ideas/README(Clothes_Trial).md

 3. Using clothes Simulation methods in Blender(see video:https://www.youtube.com/watch?v=szEeu6_b4fg);
 (because Blender is open-source software maybe we can only use the source code of the simulation part to implement our own Demo)
 4. Repair the clothes models to body suitable models;
-(I think this step we can adopt some Machine Learning methods, sothat this step will automatic excution)
+(I think this step we can adopt some Machine Learning methods, sothat this step will automatic execute)
 5. Build a front-end GUI for the clothes trial in realtime.

 ### Prerequisites